-You know what’s amazing?
-Smoothies can be made with mixture of fruits, vegetables and even milk blending them together.
+Do you know what’s amazing?
+Smoothies can be made with a mixture of fruits, vegetables, and even blending together with milk.

 5. Soy milk

-If you’re lactose intolerant, soy milk is a safer option as it is also high in protein and calcium which aids in better development of the baby.
-It has the same beneficial effects just like the milk rich in calcium and minerals needed for development of the baby.
+If you’re lactose intolerant, soy milk is a safer option as it is also high in protein and calcium which aids in the development of the baby.
+It has the same beneficial effects as animal milk which is rich in calcium and minerals.

 6. Coconut water